crownstone/website/00-index.md

 {% include snippets/full-width-container-begin %}

-{% include snippets/centered-text-home-begin %}
+{% include snippets/centered-text-home-begin background='light' %}

-A Crownstone is like a miniaturized smartphone.
+###### A Crownstone is like a miniaturized smartphone.
 There are many apps and functions on it and new ones every month!
 From a twilight mode to energy monitoring, there is something new to discover every time!

 {% include snippets/centered-text-home-end %}